Kubernetes and Container Security and Adoption Trends

 More containers are running in production than ever before

-The percentage of organizations with more than half their containers running in production jumped from 22% to 29% in the past six months, a growth rate of 32%.
-In the same time period, organizations running fewer than 10% of their containers in production has fallen from 39% to 28%.
+The percentage of organizations with more than half their containers running in production jumped to 33%, an all time high.
+At the same time, organizations running fewer than 10% of their containers in production has fallen to 25%.